alvarcarto/url-to-pdf-api/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kimmobrunfeldt/url-to-pdf-api)

-# URL to PDF
+# URL to PDF Microservice

 > Web page PDF rendering done right.
+Microservice for rendering receipts, invoices, or any content.
 Packaged to an easy API.
-Great for rendering receipts, invoices, or any content.

 ![Logo](docs/logo.png)

+**🔍 Why?**

+This microservice is useful when you need to automatically produce PDF files for whatever reason.
+The files could be receipts, weekly reports, invoices, or any content.

+PDFs can be generated in many ways, but one of them is to convert HTML+CSS content to a PDF.
+This API does just that.

 **⭐️ Features:**